bwookwak/bwookwak.github.io/_news/announcement_6.md

 related_posts: false
 ---

-:tada: Three papers about Long-CoT, Scene Graph Generation, and LLM Simulation of Psychological Patients have been accepted to <b>ACL 2025</b>.
+:tada: Three papers about Long-CoT, Scene Graph Generation, and LLM Simulation of Psychological Patients have been accepted to <strong>ACL 2025</strong>.